Kansas City’s Manheim Park

-Early in the Twentieth Century one streetcar line ran right down Troost Avenue.
+As the Twentieth Century dawned, streetcar suburbs arose in Kansas City.
+One streetcar line ran down Troost Avenue.

 Those new streetcar suburbs which were being built were still located in Kansas City.
 Yet, those new streetcar suburbs did not espouse an urban feel.
 Manheim Park was one of the early streetcar suburbs.